WRITING STYLE: 2.5/5

 Pick “The Indigo Sun” if you like philosophically oriented fiction.

 If the idea of mysticism and spirituality packed in a fiction appeals to you, this might prove to be an ideal read.

 I think you should refrain from this book if you are expecting a decent romance or in the least an entertaining story.

-Can’t wait to read The Indigo Sun, buy your copy from the link below.
+Can’t wait to read it?
+Buy your copy from the link below.